 Overview and History

+At the heart of the collection are 40 hand-sewn manuscript books, or fascicles, in which the poet copied her poems.
+These manuscripts record the variations in word choice Dickinson considered.
 Unfortunately, these fascicles were disbound by the poet’s earliest editors.
-None survive as Dickinson left them, although in a few cases the thread used to sew the folded sheets together does survive.
+None survive as Dickinson left them, although in a few cases the thread used to sew the folded sheets does survive.

 Emily Dickinson Archive provides access to images of nearly all of Emily Dickinson’s extant poetry manuscripts.

 A collaborative effort across many institutions, the archive provides readers with images of manuscripts held in multiple libraries and archives, and offers an array of transcriptions of Dickinson’s poems.
 It also features digital tools that support exploration and scholarship.
 The site allows users to:

 - browse images of manuscripts by first line, date, or recipient;

 - turn the pages of and zoom into the manuscripts;

 - search the full text of six editions of Dickinson’s poems;

 - browse Emily Dickinson’s Lexicon, a resource indexing Dickinson’s word choices along with their contemporary definitions; and